RohitKushvaha01/axs-ng/readme.md

+> [!IMPORTANT]
+> This version not meant for general use consider using the official version instead

 # acodex_server

 `acodex_server` is a Rust-based backend/server for the `Acodex plugin`.
 It provides a **lightweight**, **independent**, **secure**, and **fast** solution.